oxc-project/javascript-parser-in-rust/docs/overview.md

 The architectural decisions will mostly affect two categories:

-- the performance of our compiler
+- the performance of our parser
 - how nice it is to consume our AST

-Knowing all the options and trade-offs before building a compiler in Rust will make our whole journey much smoother.
+Knowing all the options and trade-offs before building a parser in Rust will make our whole journey much smoother.

 ## Performance